 A couple things to keep in mind when recording in HFR mode with PBU:

 ...and adjust your other DSLR settings values accordingly.
 This is because no matter what you have selected in Tv, the camera will record at 120 FPS with the other active settings.
-If Tv isn't set to "1/125" in the Live View settings, then your preview will not match the recorded output.
-Because 1/120 isn't available the live preview and the recorded video may not be exactly the same, but they will be much closer than when standard Tv settings are for the Live View.
+If Tv isn't set to "1/125" in the Video settings, then your preview will not match the recorded output.
+Because 1/120 isn't available the live preview and the recorded video may not be exactly the same, but they will be much closer than when standard Tv settings.

 - The M50 cannot get focus while recording video in HFR mode...